-A moving and thought-provoking novel from literary rising star Julie Cohen, a Richard & Judy recommended author, about one life, lived twice.
+A moving and thought-provoking novel from literary rising star Julie Cohen about one life, lived twice.
 How different can it be?

 'It's BRILLIANT.
 I enjoyed it hugely' Marian Keyes

 One chance to see the same world differently.

 Louis and Louise are the same person born in two different lives.
 They are separated only by the sex announced by the doctor and a final 'e'.

 They have the same best friends, the same red hair, the same dream of being a writer, the same excellent whistle.
 They both suffer one catastrophic night, with life-changing consequences.

 Thirteen years later, they are both coming home.